This document lists the quotas and limits that apply to Dataflow.

 usage is based on the exact value of

 --maxNumWorkers.
 Persistent Disks are redistributed such that each worker has an equal number of attached disks.

 - Regional Managed Instance Groups: Dataflow deploys your

 Compute Engine instances as a Regional Managed Instance Group.
 You'll need

 to ensure you have the following related quota available:

 - One Instance Group per Dataflow job

 - One Instance Template per Dataflow job

-Depending on which sources and sinks you are using, you may also need additional quota.
+Depending on which sources and sinks you are using, you might also need additional quota.

-- Pub/Sub: If you are using Pub/Sub, you may need additional quota.
-When planning for quota, note that processing 1 message from Cloud Pub/Sub involves 3 operations.
-If you use custom timestamps, you should double your expected number of operations, since Cloud Dataflow will create a separate subscription to track custom timestamps.
+- Pub/Sub: If you are using Pub/Sub, you might need additional quota.
+When planning for quota, note that processing 1 message from Pub/Sub involves 3 operations.
+If you use custom timestamps, you should double your expected number of operations, since Dataflow will create a separate subscription to track custom timestamps.